maxwolf621/DataBaseNote/DataBaseLeetCode/solution.md

 ```
 ## [Second Highest Salary](https://zhuanlan.zhihu.com/p/250015043)

+- Concept : `LIMIT ...
+OFFSET ...`

 Write a SQL query to get the second highest salary from the Employee Table.

-For example, given the above Employee table, the query should return 200 as the second highest salary.
+For example, given the above `Employee` table, the query should return `200` as the second highest salary.
 ```diff
 +----+--------+
 | Id | Salary |